-Over the past 17 years, The Battery Conservancy has been working to rebuild and revitalize The historic Battery, the 25-acre public park at the southern tip of Manhattan, and its major landmark, Castle Clinton.
-We keep our staff small and our operating costs low so that the vast majority of funds raised go directly to the design, construction, and maintenance of the Battery waterfront landscape.
+Over the past 21 years, The Battery Conservancy has been working to rebuild and revitalize The historic Battery, the 25-acre public park at the southern tip of Manhattan, and its major landmark, Castle Clinton.
+We keep our operating costs low so that the vast majority of funds go directly to the design, construction, and maintenance of the Battery waterfront landscape.

-- Planted 134,000 sq. ft. of perennial gardens designed by the world renowned Dutch plantsman Piet Oudolf
+- 134,000 sq. ft. of lush perennial gardens designed by the world renowned Dutch plantsman Piet Oudolf

-- Built a spiral play fountain in the Bosque
+- Stunning spiral play water fountain in the Bosque section of the park

-- Installed River that Flows Two Ways, public art within the seawall railing detailing the history of the Battery and the Hudson from the glacial age to the present
+- River that Flows Two Ways, permanent public artwork within the seawall railing detailing the history of the Battery and the Hudson from the glacial age to the present

 With your help, we will:

-- Build the Battery Playspace, a new imaginative, art–based designed playground for residents and visitors.
+- Build The Battery Playspace, a new imaginative, art–based designed playground for residents and visitors.

-- Launch the stunning adaptive reuse of Castle Clinton to establish the site as a centerpiece for New York’s Downtown community and cultural life
+- Launch the stunning adaptive reuse of Castle Clinton to establish the site as a centerpiece for community and cultural life

-There are many ways you can support the Battery, from volunteering in the park, making a donation of any amount, to attending our Battery Gardeners Luncheon, our Spring Gala, or joining The Battery Council or Battery Corporate Partnership.
+There are many ways you can support the Battery, from making a donation, volunteering in the park, to attending our Battery Gardeners Luncheon, our Spring Gala, or joining The Battery Council or Battery Corporate Partnership.
 We look forward to working with you!

 The Battery Conservancy is a 501(c)(3) educational not–for–profit organization, dependent on private donations for its operation.
 The Battery Conservancy’s EIN number is 13-376-9101.
 All donations are tax–deductible as permitted under federal tax law.
-A copy of the Battery Conservancy’s most recent audit can be obtained form the office of the Attorney General, Department of Law, Charities Bureau, 120 Broadway, New York, NY 10271.
+A copy of the Battery Conservancy’s most recent audit can be obtained from the office of the Attorney General, Department of Law, Charities Bureau, 120 Broadway, New York, NY 10271.